Skip links

 Professor Swati Jha

-I’m a trained Urogynaecologist and a female prolapse surgeon providing private care in Sheffield.
+I’m a subspecialty-trained consultant urogynaecologist and female prolapse surgeon providing private care in Sheffield.

 I specialise in: